Back to Top

 7. Use Video to Bring Your Work to Life

-Video marketing is one of the fastest and most effective ways to help potential clients get to know you, your team, and the quality of your landscaping work.
-Whether it’s showcasing a stunning backyard transformation or walking through your process for seasonal clean-ups, short and engaging videos build trust and position your business as the go-to choice in your area.
+Video marketing is one of the fastest and most effective ways to help potential customers get to know your team and the quality of your work.
+Whether it's showcasing a backyard transformation or walking through your seasonal clean-up process, short and engaging videos build trust and position your business as the go-to choice in your area.

 • Showcase your expertise: Create content like lawn care tips, before-and-after project highlights, or maintenance tutorials.
-These videos not only show off your skills but also demonstrate your knowledge, helping homeowners feel confident that you're the right landscaper for the job.
+These videos show off your skills and give homeowners confidence that you're the right landscaper for the job.

 • Improve your online visibility: Videos increase the time visitors spend on your website, which can improve your search engine rankings.
-Plus, video content stands out in search results, making people more likely to click on your business.
+Video content also stands out in search results, making people more likely to click on your business.

-• Reach more local clients with video ads: Use paid video ads on platforms like YouTube, Facebook, and Instagram to target homeowners in your service area.
-Focus on short, helpful videos that highlight popular services—like sod installation, landscape design, or irrigation system repairs—and lead viewers straight to your website or booking page.
+• Reach more local customers with video ads: Use paid video ads on platforms like YouTube, Facebook, and Instagram to target homeowners in your service area.
+Focus on short, helpful videos that highlight popular services like sod installation, landscape design, or irrigation system repairs, and lead viewers straight to your website or booking page.

 Pro Tip: Use short paid video ads targeting local homeowners on Facebook and YouTube.